fletchjp/MERG-Arduino-Software/README.md

  ### Boost for Arduino

 I have found this more recent Boost 1.66.0 and I am looking to get this working as well.
+This version provides a lot more things which were added to Boost after 2012.
+It dates from December 2017.

-At the moment I have problems with AVR (MEGA).
+At the moment I have problems with AVR (MEGA) with examples using boost function.
 I have not been able to resolve these.
+They seem to relate to changes in the internal organisation of Boost between 1.51.0 and 1.66.0.

-I do have boost function working with DUE.
+I do have boost function examples working with DUE.
+This has involved a lot of experimentation as the C++11 implementation available has various limitations which I have been able to work around.

 There are two examples, ArduinoBoost166FunctionBind and ArduinoBoost166FunctionPhoenix which show different ways to delete a string from a vector of strings.
 These work only on a DUE.

-A lot of the issues getting the code to work is explained in the example ArduinoBoost166FunctionPhoenix.
+A lot of the issues getting the code to work are explained in the example ArduinoBoost166FunctionPhoenix.

  ## Branches